6 Continuous Probability

 7. Imagine the distribution of male adults is approximately normal with an expected value of 69 and a standard deviation of 3.
 How tall is the male in the 99th percentile?
 Hint: use qnorm.

-8. The distribution of IQ scores is approximately normally distributed.
-The average is 100 and the standard deviation is 15.
-Suppose you want to know the distribution of the highest IQ across all graduating classes if 10,000 people are born each in your school district.
-Run a Monte Carlo simulation with B=1000 generating 10,000 IQ scores and keeping the highest.
-Make a histogram.
+8. IQ scores are approximately normally distributed, with a mean of 100 and a standard deviation of 15.
+Suppose we want to know what the distribution of the highest IQ would look like across all high school graduating classes if 10,000 people are born each year in a school district.
+Run a Monte Carlo simulation with B = 1000, where each iteration generates 10,000 IQ scores and records the highest value.
+Then, create a histogram to visualize the distribution of the maximum IQ in the district.